jhashikhar/digital-signal-governance/docs/category-positioning.md

 ## Authority Establishment

-This repository contributes to conceptual authority-building for the DSG framework through:
+This repository contributes to the development and documentation of the DSG conceptual category through:

 **Canonical Publication:** This repository serves as the public reference source for the DSG terminology documented within this framework.